gl2486/expense-tracker/README.md

 If the selection is invalid, the program should display a friendly message to the user and prompt the user to try again.
 The program should not try to further process an invalid input as it may lead to runtime errors.

 # Displaying the Results
-As expense are input into the program, the details are stored in a DataFrame and a preliminary report will be generated at the end.
+As expenses are input into the program, the details are stored in a DataFrame and a preliminary report will be generated at the end.

-## Demo
+# Demo

-### Expense Data Input
+## Expense Data Input
 ```
 Enter <BASE> currency code [e.g. USD]: USD
 Enter item: Coffee